 Think of Pinterest as a huge platform where you can have several bulletin boards with the topics you care about.

 All nicely organized not on your wall at home but on your Pinterest profile.

 You search the topics you are interested in via a search bar on Pinterest and pin the pictures (the pins) to your selected personal boards.

 These pins are connected to a website.

-Which means you not only have the pictures on your boards but also the opportunity to go to the website and to get more information about the pictures = about the topic you are interested in.
+This means you not only have the pictures on your boards but also the opportunity to go to the website and to get more information about the pictures = about the topic you are interested in.

-For example, you pin a delicious smoothie on your board click over to the website where it’s from and probably have the recipe of this smoothie at a glance.
+For example, you pin a delicious smoothie on your board click over to the website where it’s from, and probably have the recipe of this smoothie at a glance.

 By implication, this means for you as a blogger and business owner that you can create articles for your ideal audience + matching pins and distribute those pins on Pinterest.

-Whenever people find your pin, love it and click over to your website you get free traffic to your site.
+Whenever people find your pin, love it, and click over to your website you get free traffic to your site.